pitkauff/EDAV-Tutorial/README.md

 ### Part 1: Working with Geographical Data

 The main focus here will be on location data encoded as latitude, longitude.
 For the purpose of this tutorial, we will be working with the NYC citibike data, found [here](https://s3.amazonaws.com/tripdata/index.html).
-The data set for May 2015 looks as follows:
+Speficially, we are using the data for May 2015, which looks as follows:

 ``` r
 data = read.csv("201505-citibike-tripdata.csv")